 Brooklyn Poets is a 501(c)(3) nonprofit organization celebrating and cultivating the poets, poetry and literary heritage of Brooklyn, the birthplace of American poetry.

 That’s right, birthplace.
 If you believe, as we do, that with the publication of Walt Whitman’s Leaves of Grass in 1855, American poetry was born, then Brooklyn, where that book was published by the Rome Brothers print shop on Old Fulton St, is where that took place.

-Over the years, Brooklyn has served as home to and inspired some of the most original and influential poets on the world stage, from Whitman, Hart Crane and Marianne Moore in the American tradition to expatriate masters such as W. H. Auden and Joseph Brodsky; visiting visionaries such as Vladimir Mayakovsky and Federico García Lorca; and hip-hop pioneers such as Big Daddy Kane, MCA, Guru, Digable Planets, Biggie Smalls, GZA, Ol’ Dirty Bastard, Mos Def, Talib Kweli and Jay Z.
+Over the years, Brooklyn has served as home to and inspired some of the most original and influential poets on the world stage, from Whitman, Hart Crane, Marianne Moore, Audre Lorde and June Jordan in the American tradition to expatriate masters such as W. H. Auden and Joseph Brodsky; visiting visionaries such as Vladimir Mayakovsky and Federico García Lorca; and hip-hop pioneers such as Big Daddy Kane, MC Lyte, Guru, MCA, Digable Planets, Biggie Smalls, Lil’ Kim, GZA, Ol’ Dirty Bastard, Mos Def, Talib Kweli and Jay Z.

-Since our inception in 2012, our core program of small, intensive poetry workshops taught by award-winning poets in their own homes has served over 500 students and employed over 30 teachers, and we’ve grown to host 22 events per year attracting over 1400 attendees annually, fostering a more close-knit, homegrown, diverse community of poets and readers than what we see traditionally offered by graduate writing programs and the American literary community at large.
-Our community extends through The Bridge, a unique online network connecting poets and mentors throughout the world.
+Since our inception in 2012, our core program of small, intensive poetry workshops taught by award-winning poets has served over 2000 students and employed over 80 teachers, and we’ve grown to host 50 regular events per year (both in person and virtual) attracting over 2000 attendees annually, fostering a more homegrown, close-knit, diverse community of poets and readers than what we see traditionally offered by graduate writing programs and the American literary community at large.
+Our community extends through the Bridge, the world’s premier poetry network connecting poets and mentors.